1.5 Amdahl's Law and Gustafson's Law

 Implication

-Section titled “Implication”This formula shows a simple linear relationship between the number of processors and the achievable speedup.
+Section titled “Implication”This formula shows a linear relationship between the number of processors and the achievable speedup.
 If the serial fraction is small, the speedup is approximately .
-This suggests that for problems that can scale their workload, there is no theoretical upper bound to the speedup that can be achieved by adding more processors.
-This provided the theoretical justification for building massively parallel machines, as it aligned with the practical goal of using more computing power to solve bigger, more detailed problems 6.
+This suggests that for problems that can scale their workload, there is no theoretical upper limit to the speedup that can be achieved by adding more processors.
+This provided a theoretical justification for building massively parallel machines, as it aligned with the goal of using more computational resources to solve larger problems 6.

 Gustafson’s Law visualization showing near-linear speedup growth with increasing processors when problem size scales accordingly.
 Image by Xin Li via KTH PDC Blog

-Section titled “The Synthesis: Two Laws, Two Perspectives”The apparent contradiction between Amdahl’s and Gustafson’s laws led to considerable debate.
-However, a careful analysis reveals that they are not contradictory.
-In fact, they are mathematically equivalent formulations that simply represent two different perspectives on performance, stemming from different assumptions and definitions 27.
+Section titled “Synthesizing the Two Laws”The apparent contradiction between Amdahl’s and Gustafson’s laws led to considerable debate.
+However, a careful analysis reveals that they are not contradictory, but are mathematically equivalent formulations representing two different perspectives on performance, stemming from different assumptions and definitions 27.

-The crucial difference lies in the reference frame used to define the serial fraction .
+The primary difference is the reference frame used to define the serial fraction .

 - Amdahl’s Law defines as a fraction of the total execution time on a single processor.
 It is a fixed characteristic of the algorithm for a given problem size.